PolitoInc/Yara-Scanner/README.md

 5. Click Select file...  next to the Extension file (.py) field
 6. Select your downloaded copy of yaraburp.py and click Open, then Next
 7. In the Load Burp Extension window, after a few seconds the Output box should display "Burpsuite Yara scanner initialized", indicating that it was successfully loaded.
 A Yara tab will appear in Burp and Yara Scanner is now ready to use.
 Click Close.
-8. Ensure that the Loaded option box is checked for Burpsuite Yara Scanner
+8. Ensure that the Loaded option box is now checked for Burpsuite Yara Scanner

 ### How to Use
 1. Click the Yara tab in Burp, then Options
-2. Enter the full path of your Yara executable Location (example: C:\Users\User\Downloads\Yara\yara32.exe)
+2. Enter the full path of your Yara Executable Location
+  * Windows example path: C:\Users\User\Downloads\Yara\yara32.exe
+  * Linux example: /usr/bin/yara
+3. Enter your Yara Rules File path
+  * Windows example path: C:\Users\User\Downloads\Yara\rules.yar
+  * Linux example path: /user/Downloads/rules.yar
-3. Enter your Yara Rules File path (example: C:\Users\User\Downloads\Yara\rules.txt).
-A sample rule file for obfuscated JS detection can be downloaded from this repository, though you are encouraged to write and test your own Yara rules.
+  * Among other Yara rule examples, a sample rule file for obfuscated JS detection can be downloaded from this repository, though you are encouraged to write and test your own Yara rules.
 4. Visit your target site(s) using Burp as an interception proxy and your browser of choice to populate Burp's Site map
 5. In Burp's Target tab, in the Site map, select the site(s) you want to scan with Yara then right-click on them and select Scan with Yara
  *  IMPORTANT NOTE: if you select a domain in the site map without expanding it, and select "Scan with Yara", it won't scan everything under that site.
 For some reason the Burp API does not include everything underneath that domain.
 You have to expand and select all of the sub-items in the tree structure under that domain and THEN select "Scan with Yara" to get everything.